Obstacle Avoiding Robot Using Arduino

 The connections are as follows:

-• Trig Pin of sensor attaches to A0 of Robot controller.
+• The Trig Pin of the sensor attaches to the A0 of the Robot controller.

-• Echo Pin of sensor attaches to A1.
+• The Echo Pin of the sensor attaches to A1.

 • The VCC and GND pins are connected to +5V and GND respectively.